 4. Send From a Real Email Address

 Always send personalized marketing emails from a real email address that shows as a human name in your recipients’ mailboxes.
-Avoid generic, spammy addresses like [email protected] or [email protected]—prospects see those coming a mile away, and most sophisticated email platforms filter them into spam or promotions folders anyway.
+Avoid generic, spammy addresses like noreply@yourdomain or promotions@yourdomain—prospects see those coming a mile away, and most sophisticated email platforms filter them into spam or promotions folders anyway.

 5. Include Location-Specific References